Fire Safety in Local Authority Buildings

 - Compliance with fire regulations

-- No hard wiring into walls where asbestos may be present
+- No hard wiring into walls where asbestos may be present or stone buildings

 - Fire door closers make heavy fire doors, lightweight and easy to use

 - Reduce maintenance costs as well as providing the highest level of fire door security (Salamander radio controlled system)

 - No specialist training required for installation (Agrippa only)

 - Cost effective versus a hard wired system due to hidden costs

 - Works with a standard or voice fire alarm depending on system